 In all my travels I have researched the ecology of a region and hiked with guides to learn, and more importantly, understand the nuances of regional ecology.

-A month ago I was scheduled to guide some European guests on a hike.
+Recently I was scheduled to guide some European guests on a forest hike.
 There was a misunderstanding on the meeting location and they started the hike without me.
-Afterwards I took them on another trail.
+Meeting up afterwards, I took them on another trail.
 We took 2 hours doing 3km.
 When we finished, they were enthused and told me that they had enjoyed the second trail more than the first because, according to them, there was more to see on the second trail.

 I was amazed at their comment because the first trail, in my mind, has more to see and greater diversity.